 Around a quarter of sports-related injuries affect the ankle and the foot.
-At Foot and Ankle Specialists in Santa Fe and Las Vegas, New Mexico, the team of expert podiatrists offers time sensitive and comprehensive care to get you back on the field.
+At Foot and Ankle Specialists in Las Vegas, Taos, Gallup, Santa Fe, and Albuquerque, New Mexico, the team of expert podiatrists offers time sensitive and comprehensive care to get you back on the field.
 If you’ve suffered from a sports-related injury, don’t wait to contact your local practice by phone or online to book an appointment.

 Whether you’re an expert basketball player, know how to hit a home run in baseball, or simply love to run long distances, sports-related injuries can happen to anyone.
 Some of the most common sports-related foot injuries include:

 Plantar fasciitis occurs as a result of excess pressure on the tissue that supports the arch of your foot.
 The bottom of your heel starts to get inflamed and causes severe pain.

 The Achilles' tendon connects your calf muscle to your heel bone.
 If you have Achilles tendinitis, it typically stems from overuse, specifically in basketball and tennis players, and in professional runners.

 Stress fractures are small cracks in the bones in your feet.
 The more you’re on your feet practicing, the more pressure and stress you place on your feet and ankles.

 Ankle sprains come about when you twist your foot and injure the ligaments in your ankle.
 You can suffer from an inversion sprain, an inward twist of the foot, or an eversion sprain, the outward twist of the foot.

 A neuroma refers to a swollen nerve in-between your toes that creates pain, irritation, and inflammation.